U-C4N/Tinder-Auto-Swiper/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/tinder-auto-swiper/issues) if you want to contribute.
+Feel free to check [issues page](https://github.com/U-C4N/Tinder-Auto-Swiper/issues) if you want to contribute.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Author